 - 2.1.
 The 'Employer' is The Mead Educational Trust (TMET) - 2.2.
-The Health & Safety at Work etc. Act 1974 places duties on employers to safeguard, as far as is reasonably practicable, the health, safety and welfare of their employees and the health and safety of other persons who may be affected by their work activities, such as students and visitors.
+The Health & Safety at Work Act 1974 places duties on employers to safeguard, as far as is reasonably practicable, the health, safety and welfare of their employees and the health and safety of other persons who may be affected by their work activities, such as pupils and visitors.
 Employers also have additional duties under other legislation such as, for example, The Control of Substances Hazardous to Health and School Teachers Pay and Conditions (work life balance). - 2.3.
-The Academy Manager of Castle Mead Academy will implement relevant health & safety enactments, policies, codes of practice/guidelines and operate effective safety management systems for all activities on the site that they manage.
-(See 9 re: Hirers, contractors and others) - 2.4.
-For the purposes of health & safety management, Principals are deemed to be Key Managers.
+The Academy Manager will implement relevant health & safety enactments, policies, codes of practice/guidelines and operate effective safety management systems for all activities on the site that they manage.
+(See Hirers, contractors and others) - 2.4.
+For the purposes of health & safety management, Principals are deemed to be key managers.